 Provides detail on how the University of Edinburgh deals with it's food waste.

-Currently most food waste produced at the University is sent to Landfill.
+Currently most food waste produced at the University is not recovered.
 We are however exploring a variety of options to ensure that in the future this is no longer necessary, including the following:

-- We are working with Mitie's CORE programme to collect food waste from the EUSA kitchens at Teviot Row House and the Edinburgh First kitchen at Swann Café.
+- We have for some time been working with Mitie's CORE programme to collect food waste from the EUSA kitchens at Teviot Row House and the Edinburgh First kitchen at Swann Café.
 Food waste collected from these two areas is taken by Mitie CORE to Scottish Water's Anerobic Digestion plant at Cumbernauld.
 Here it is converted into fertiliser and Methane which is used to generate electricity.

-- Edinburgh First have their own in vessel compost bin (called a Rocket) which allows them to compost food waste (including meat and cooked foods) on site.
+- Edinburgh First have their own in vessel compost bin (called a Rocket) which allows them to compost food waste (including meat and cooked foods) from JMCC.